DamiaV/ImagesLibrary/README.md

 ### Flags

-Flags are special tags that represent a specific property.
+Flags are special tags that represent a specific image property.

 #### Syntax